 - 2:1 Model – MU will send two students to the partner institution in exchange for receiving one student from the partner institution to study at MU.

-- Unidirectional Program: A unidirectional partnership is an agreement between two institutions that allows the direct study and enrollment of students from one institution to the other.
-The program is similar to exchange programs in duration (1-2 semesters), independence, and academics, but does not provide two-way mobility.
+- Unidirectional study program: A unidirectional partnership is an agreement between two institutions that allows the direct study and enrollment of students from one institution to the other on a Non-degree status.
+The program is similar to exchange programs in duration (1-4 semesters), independence, and academics, but does not provide two-way mobility.

-- Special Academic Program: These are programs that allow students to participate in an internship or practicum academic component, including research.
+- Special academic program: These are programs that allow students to participate in an internship or practicum academic component.
 For MU students this could be international student teaching, field placements for certain majors such as Social Work, or internships.

-- Articulation Program: An articulation program is an agreement with a partner institution which documents the transfer policies in a specific field of study or major.
+- Articulation program: An articulation is an agreement with a partner institution which documents the transfer policies in a specific field of study or major.
 This program goes into detail regarding guaranteed admission or conditional admission, transfer credits, scholarships, and academic course requirements.
-Some articulated programs also have a requirement for faculty exchange in the specific discipline.

-- Dual-Degree Program: A dual degree program allows an agreement with a partner institution in a specific field of study or major to transfer courses to MU to complete an MU degree in addition to completing a degree in the student’s home institution.
+- Dual-degree program: A dual-degree program allows an agreement with a partner institution in a specific field of study or major to transfer courses to MU to complete an MU degree in addition to completing a degree in the student’s home institution.
 All new partnerships of this type are required to also be articulated.
-In addition, the timeline must be flexible in order to allow students to take 1-2 semesters at the English Language Institute, if is needed.

-- 2+2 Model – This is the most common type of model.
+- 2+2 Model: This is the most common model.
 The student spends two years in their home institution before transferring to MU.

-- 1+2+1 Model – This is a special program through the Ministry of Education in China, and should not be repeated with any other partnership.
+- 1+2+1 Model: This is a special program through the Cooperation on Higher Education and Professional Development program, and will not be repeated with any other partnership.

-- Others – There are many other types of dual degree partnerships.
-Contact Global Education if you’d like to discuss other models not listed above.
+- Others: There are many other types of dual-degree partnerships.
+Contact IPS if you’d like to discuss other models not listed above.